Robotics-DAI-FMFI-UK/mikes-delivery/README.md

 # mikes-delivery
+Software for the robot Kocúr Mikeš

-Robot kocur Mikes delivers mail within informatics building at FMFI UK Bratislava
+Control application for mail delivery within the building of informatics building at FMFI UK.